GET YOUR FREE HR STRATEGY SESSION

 • Failure to recognize individual strengths: Career paths should take advantage of each person’s strongest abilities.
 That means that you must have an objective conversation about the employee’s strengths—and their weaknesses.
 If someone has poor leadership skills, it’s pointless to place them on a management career path.

-• Lack of practical support: Great employers will help people move along their career path by offering training, experience, and mentoring.
+• Lack of practical support: Great employers will help people move along their career path by offering development programs, upskilling, and mentoring.
 If employees don’t receive this kind of support, they struggle to achieve their career goals.
-Ultimately, they may choose to leave and seek out a new employer who will help them develop.
+Ultimately, they may choose to leave and seek out a new employer who will help them develop new skills.

 You can avoid these pitfalls by following career pathing best practices.
 Let’s take a closer look at how you can help your people achieve their ambitions.